MarcinMoskala/PreferenceHolder/README.md

 This library younger brother of [KotlinPreferences](https://github.com/MarcinMoskala/KotlinPreferences).

-With KotlinPreferencesObject, you can define different preference fields this way:
+With PreferenceHolder, you can define different preference fields this way:

 ```kotlin
 object Pref: PreferenceHolder() {